off-by-some/homeworld/README.md

 | Project-level language runtimes and tasks | mise |
 | Remote hosts, servers, fleets | Ansible |

-A useful way to read this table: it's mostly about *built-in machinery*, not hard limits.
-Chezmoi ships a template engine and secret-manager integrations; in Homeworld, `install.sh` is plain shell, so per-host logic or fetching secrets from your password manager are things you write, not things you configure.
-Nix Home Manager makes exact package closures the default; in Homeworld you get exactness where you build from pinned sources — repos at exact commits, tools compiled in `install.sh`, commands backed by specific container images — while anything delegated to `brew` or `apt` resolves to whatever your OS ships today.
-Homeworld's bet is that for a personal machine, that division of labor is the right default: exactness where it's cheap, your OS's package manager where it isn't, and a much lower cost of entry — your existing dotfiles are most of a setup repository already, and there's no new language to learn.
+This table is mostly about what each tool gives you out of the box.
+Chezmoi has templating and secret-manager integrations; in Homeworld, `install.sh` is plain shell, so per-host logic and secret fetching are code you write.
+Nix Home Manager pins package closures; Homeworld pins what it owns directly, like repos at exact commits or commands you build yourself, while leaving OS packages to `brew`, `apt`, `dnf`, or `pacman`.
+The tradeoff is that your existing dotfiles are already most of a setup repository, and there is no new language to learn.

 ## Guarantees — and Their Limits

-A provisioning tool earns trust by stating its boundary precisely.
+Here is the line Homeworld tries not to cross.

 **What Homeworld promises:**